UPPMAX/bianca_workshops/docs/beginner/learning_outcomes.md

 - I can transfer files to/from Bianca using a graphical tool
 - I can start an interactive session
 - I can submit jobs to the scheduler
-- I can start RStudio
+- I can start an IDE

 The items with :rocket: are optional.